 What to Do With the Ashes

 The cremated remains, sometimes called cremains, are given to the family in a hard plastic container, similar in size to a five pound bag of sugar, but maybe a little heavier.
 The bone fragments have been pulverized and are light gray to white in color.
-Usually for a little extra fee, the crematory can split the ashes if several children would like cremains for memory purposes, or half the ashes can be buried in California and the other half “back home.”
+Usually for a little extra fee, the crematory can split the ashes if several children would like cremains for memory purposes.

 STORAGE AT HOME

-If desired, the cremains can be stored just as received at a home.
-Or you could spend $60 to thousands of dollars for a fancier urn made a metal, wood, china, or other materials.
+If desired, the cremains can be stored at home in the container in which they were received.
+Or you can spend tens to thousands of dollars for a fancy urn made of metal, wood, china, or other materials.
 We heard of one person who had the ashes put into her mother’s favorite cookie jar.
 A family member who does woodworking could make an attractive box for the ashes.
 If the cremains will be visible, perhaps combining the ashes with seashells would be a nice touch.
 What you should consider is potential leakage or breakability of the container, however.
 We are in earthquake country, after all.

 GROUND BURIAL OR SCATTERING

 - Options in California were increased with the passage of a law in 1998 allowing cremains to be scattered or buried on private land with the permission of the landowner.
 So you could be buried near your beloved rose bushes or under an apple tree on your own or other relative’s property, golf course, or along a favorite hiking trail in a county, state, or national park (with permission from the superintendent), It is best that you don’t scatter on a windy day.
 Or at least throw them downwind.
 The color of the cremains is different from earth so it will be noticeable.
 You may want to cover the area with dirt or leaves to prevent the ashes from blowing away or being too evident.